Effective: 16 May 2023

 Limited Availability is for specific customer use cases, and offerings in this state are fully supported by the Instaclustr Team.

-These offerings fit a particular use case, however are not generally recommended for wider use.
+These offerings fit a particular use case; however, they are not generally recommended for wider use.
 Limited Availability has full production SLAs under an Instaclustr agreement.
-Customers who have these offerings enabled can create new clusters.
+Customers who have these offerings enabled can create new deployments.

-Instaclustr will continue to support existing clusters on older versions of Open Source applications for at least 6 months beyond the project support date.
-However, we will begin to restrict the creation of new clusters with application versions or node sizes as they transition through our Lifecycle policies.
+Instaclustr will continue to support existing deployments on older versions of Open Source applications for at least 6 months beyond the project support date.
+However, we will begin to restrict the creation of new deployments with application versions or node sizes as they transition through our Lifecycle policies.

 Lifecycle Policy Matrix

 |Lifecycle State Name||Brief Description||Available to All Customers||Available to Specific Customers to create New Clusters||Instaclustr Support Available||Eligible for Full Production SLAs|

 |Public Preview||Enabled for all customers, come with caveat of being in “Preview” – which may affect SLAs||✓||✓||✓||Under Agreement with Instaclustr|

 |Deprecated||Enabled for all customers, however General Availability is recommended.||✓||✓||✓||✓|